 Generalized Anxiety Disorder (GAD) mainly requires treatment and it may be through synthetic medications and/or therapy.
 Relaxation activities such as yoga, meditation and mindfulness may help significantly.
 CareClinic sends out notifications regarding the therapy schedule at present.
 Aside from that, the app generates medication reminders so that missing a dose is never possible.
 The alarm reminder may also help by changing it according to the doctor’s treatment plan.

-Another great feature of CareClinic is having a digital health diary to store moods and symptoms which help control anxiety and stress.
+CareClinic allows you to create a digital health diary and record your moods and symptoms which help control anxiety and stress.
 Aside from that, all the data placed in the tracker will then be converted into a monthly report in which your specialist may take a look and probably make some adjustments in your treatment plan.
 The data will also show the progress that comes along with treatment.
 With this, CareClinic only makes the lives of GAD patients better.

 The team at CareClinic takes feedback well and from time to time, they update the app.
 If you have privacy issues, the app is secured as you can create a passcode so that no one else can use it for whatever reason.
 This feature makes all data saved in the app protected.